Purpose and Integrity for Sustainable Success in Turbulent Times

-“Landscape”, “climate” and “purpose” (tao) can be viewed as different levels of simplification.
-“Purpose” (tao) has the least simplification, as it doesn’t follow anything but rather self-organises.
+“Landscape”, “climate” and “purpose” can be viewed as different levels of simplification.
+“Purpose” has the least simplification, as it doesn’t follow anything but rather self-organises.
 On the other hand, as Lao Tzu indicates, people tend to follow “landscape,” the level of maximum simplification, and make use of highly simplified forms and models to represent reality.
 When seen through these “lenses,” the world is seriously distorted, while the dynamism stemming from the flow of variance is completely lost as an inevitable result.

-balance over agitation.
+stillness over agitation.

 Therefore, leaders travelling all day

-keep calm and natural.
+keeping calm and neutral.

 How could leaders of global organisations

 becoming agitated, losing the role.